Water Restoring — Water Damage Restoration

 • EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

-Get this equipment dispatched to your Birmingham property — call now.
+Get this equipment dispatched to your Birmingham property.
+Call us now.

 Certifications: IICRC Water Damage Restoration (WRT), IICRC Applied Structural Drying (ASD), IICRC Applied Microbial